18F/microsite-18f/README.md

 This code provides a programmatic way to generate new repos.
-For example, you could use it to create 10 repos for a class teaching people how to use github, but programattically executing the script 10 times.
+For example, you could use it to create 10 repos for a class teaching people how to use GitHub, but programmatically executing the script 10 times.

 "With great power comes great responsibility." -- Spiderman

-Be considerate of github and their users.
+Be considerate of GitHub and their users.